kimwoo-ya/port-scanner/README_EN.md

 - **Linux (Ubuntu/GNOME)**: Supported.
   - *Note*: Tray icon behavior may vary depending on the Desktop Environment (DE). `libwebkit2gtk` and app indicator support may be required.

+## 🔒 Privacy & Security

+This application **does NOT collect or transmit any user data to external servers**.
+All processing happens locally on your machine.
+The "hidden" process list is also stored only in your local configuration file.

 ## 📂 Project Structure

 - `src-tauri/src/lib.rs`: Main backend logic (Tray setup, port scanning, process killing).